Jvinniec/CppEphem/README.md

 free to contact the author or submit an issue and I'll look into it.

-The following is a list of currently implemented compiled executables which can be run from the command line:
+The following is a list of currently fully implemented, compiled executables which can be run from the command line:
 * Date conversion routines
   - __cal2jd__: Gregorian calendar to Julian date